-- help people find work, return to work or become more independent
+- help people find work or return to work

 - find housing for people or organise financial help

-- help people to get the right treatment and programmes while they are in prison, including work skills training
+- help people to get treatment and attend programmes while they are in prison

 - develop plans to help prisoners live successfully when they are released